TheBodger/MMM-SQLEngine/README.md

 For an overview of these modules see the README.md in https://github.com/TheBodger/MMM-ChartDisplay.

 MMM-SQLEngine module accepts JSON (NDTF Simple) formatted data, from another Module or local text file and stores it into SQL Lite DB files.
-These can then be used as input to a SQL query, the output is presented as a feed, either simple NDTF json or My RSS feed format. this data can be consumed by any other compatibel modules.
+These can then be used as input to a SQL query, the output is presented as a feed, either simple NDTF json or My RSS feed format.
+This data can be consumed by any other compatible modules (display or further providers.

 ### Example
 ![Example of MMM-ChartProvider-JSON output being displayed](images/screenshot.png?raw=true "Example screenshot")